Day 1. Wednesday, 24th August.

 HEYWOOD GARDENS, BALLINAKILL, CO.
 LAOIS.

-Return to Moyaliffe House and end of tour.
+We depart Heywood Gardens and proceed to Moyaliffe House and the end of the tour.

 Historic Moyaliffe House is home to your tour leader, Lorna Vallely.

 The landscaped grounds of 12 acres surround the house which dates from 1820, a feature of which are the 200 year old Beech, Oak and Lime trees.
 The grounds also include a Beech walk, the remains of a 12th century Norman castle on top of a motte and the grand water fountain and pond.
 Another feature of Moyaliffe is its 2 acre walled garden which is listed on Ireland’s Register of Protected Structures.
 This is currently undergoing restoration with a newly built glasshouse hoping to emulate the Victorian era.
 There is an orchard planted within the walled garden and vegetables, herbs and soft fruit growing being carried out.
 The river Clodagh flows along one side of the garden and there are frequent sightings of swans and herons.
 Rare sightings of Otters along the river cause great excitement!